BEAMRobotics/beam_robotics/inspection_tools/inspection/README.md

 ## Executables:

  * inspection_extract_images: This takes a bag file and a set of poses and extracts images at certain intervals based on motion.
 Images are extracted into image containers with the option of extracting them all to the same root directory (not using image containers).
+ * inspection_label_images: This takes an extracted bag file from inspection_extract_images and attempts to generate defect masks using each of the segmentation model provided.
+If any models cannot be loaded, than segmentation of that defect is bypassed.
  * inspection_label_map: This takes the output from SLAM (map + poses) and a set of images from inspection_extract_images which also have defect masks, and returns a labeled map.
 The map has the same set of points from the SLAM map but each point has a label for each of the defect classes.
  * inspection_quantify_defects: This takes the results from the label_map and quantifies all the defects.
  * odom_topic_to_poses_file: This is a tool for getting a poses file from an odometry topic in a ROS bag.